Chrysler invites IPO pitches, leaves door open to Fiat buyout

-Chrysler will interview investment banks in April for a underwriting role in a proposed initial public offering (IPO), the people familiar with the matter told Reuters on Thursday.
+Chrysler will interview investment banks in April for a underwriting role in a proposed initial public offering (IPO), sources familiar with the matter told Reuters on Thursday.

 Fiat owns 58.5 percent of Chrysler, while the other 41.5 percent is owned by VEBA.